 Some people start by walking daily during lunch or after work.
 Others start more gradually, with a 10- to 30-minute walk every other day.
 You can add up exercise time over the course of a day or week.
 Walking 10 minutes, 3 times a day is roughly equivalent to walking 30 minutes, once a day.
 Build up your walking routine bit by bit, and aim for at least 2½ hours a week of brisk walking.

 You can increase your walking in simple ways.
-These suggestions can get you started, and you can probably think of additional ways.
+These suggestions can get you started, and you can probably think of more ways.

-Add a few extra steps to your everyday activities:
+Add a few extra steps to your daily activities:

 Walk instead of drive for short trips.
 Examples may include walking to: